We’ve all heard the term, “SEO-friendly content”, but what does it actually mean? And how can we write in an SEO-friendly way?

 The more optimised the content is for the search engine algorithms, the higher up in the results it will appear.

-Sounds simple enough, right?
+Sounds simple, right?

-You would think so but search engines regularly change their algorithms, which means what may have worked last year, won’t be as effective this year.
+But search engines regularly change their algorithms, which means what may have worked last year, won’t be as effective this year.

 Plus, it’s important to remember that real people will also be reading the content.
 So it has to be user-friendly too.